heptarch/heptarch.github.io/drafts/tarkovsky.md

 After two aimless weeks in Via di San Niccolò, it felt as if the curtains of the ark had parted to offer a glimpse of the sacred text.
-I set to work enthusiastically the next morning, gulping down three espressi and bounding up the stairs to the fourth floor.
+I set to work enthusiastically the next morning, and after three espressi, bounded up the staircase to the fourth floor.
-Triumphantly unlocking the door marked "журнал - Il Diario - 3".
+A door marked "журнал - Il Diario - 3".

 <figure>
     <div style="text-align:center"><img src